 What happens if I overdose (VePesid)?

-What should I avoid while using etoposide (VePesid)?
+What should I avoid while taking etoposide (VePesid)?

 What other drugs will affect etoposide (VePesid)?

-There may be other drugs that can affect etoposide.
-Tell your doctor about all the prescription and over-the-counter medications you use.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start using a new medication without telling your doctor.
+This list is not complete and other drugs may interact with etoposide.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor.

 Where can I get more information?